-It’s been drilled into us since elementary school.
+Many of the dangers have been drilled into us since elementary school.
 Don’t drink and drive.
-Alcohol impairs your judgement, and you’ll make reckless decisions.
+Alcohol impairs your judgement, so you’ll make reckless decisions.
 After a night of partying, your liver hates you and you know it.
 You get it.
 You’ve heard it before, from public service announcements and surgeon general’s warnings.

 But what might you not know?
 Addiction works over the body, head to toe, mind to soul.
 Putting too much of anything in your body is never a very good idea, from cupcakes to coffee to cocaine.
 Here are some of the sneakier health problems caused by addiction you may not be aware of: